BrianYi/H264AnalysisQt/README.md

 # H264AnalysisQt
-A interface program which is implemented by using H264Analysis and Qt5.4.1 API.
+An interface program which is implemented by using H264Analysis and Qt5.4.1 API.
 There are a lot of things to do...